granthale/granthale.com2/data/musings/learning-to-learn.md

 2. [Take raw notes](https://granthale.com/books) as I go.
 Highlight memorable ideas in Kindle or Reader.

+    - Writing raw notes helps keep me from going on auto-pilot when reading.
+It makes me take a second to think through and put something in my own words.
+    - After finishing a chapter is a good time to do this.
+It helps to try to recall what it is that you just read.
+Then I go back to fill in whatever I missed.
+    - This can be inconvenient while traveling or away from a laptop, and isn't fully necessary but it helps me read more effectively.

 3. Create [spaced repetition prompts]() of important points while reading and while looking back over notes/ideas.

+    - This can almost be treated like notetaking for things that you want to remember.
+See [Michael Nielsen's post on this](http://augmentingcognition.com/ltm.html).

 4. Spend time off-line, writing [evergreen-style]() notes with original thoughts (shifting from note-taking to note-making, from consuming information to creating knowledge).

 5. [Allow ideas to marinate over time]().
-Review Anki prompts and Readwise highlights daily.
+Review Anki prompts and Readwise daily.

+    - Reviewing is not only a way to remember things.
+It's also a way to keep things you want to keep thinking about front-and-center.

 Throughout: [Go on walks]().
 Podcast.
 Tweet.
 Think things through.
 Talk to others.
 Solve problems.
 Apply the material.
 Come up with questions and answer them.